 Before you go

-Berlin's lakes are generally safe but check conditions before you go.
+Lakes and rivers are generally safe but always check local conditions before you go.
 Don't swim alone if you're not a confident swimmer.
-Blue-green algae blooms can make water unsafe in summer β look for signs posted at the shore.
+Blue-green algae blooms can make water unsafe in summer — look for warning signs posted at the shore.
 Never dive into unknown water.

-Berlin weather changes quickly, especially in spring and autumn.
+Weather can change quickly, especially in spring and autumn.
 Check the forecast before you leave.
-For Brandenburg walks and nature episodes, waterproofs and layers are worth carrying even on sunny days.
-In winter, paths near lakes can be icy.
+For nature episodes and rural walks, waterproofs and layers are worth carrying even on sunny days.
+In winter, paths near lakes and rivers can be icy.

-In forests, meadows and lakeside areas β especially from spring through autumn β ticks are common.
+In forests, meadows and lakeside areas — especially from spring through autumn — ticks are common across Europe and many parts of Asia and North America.
 Wear long socks and check yourself after any woodland walk.
-Mosquitoes are active near still water in summer; a small repellent is worth carrying on Brandenburg and lake episodes.
+Mosquitoes are active near still water in summer; a small repellent is worth carrying on nature and lake episodes.
 If you find a tick, remove it carefully with tweezers and monitor the area.
 A ring-shaped rash is a sign to see a doctor.

-Berlin has an extensive cycle network and bikes move fast and quietly.
-Always check the cycle lane before stepping off the pavement β they run alongside many pavements and are easy to miss.
-On busy routes like Karl-Marx-Allee, the Landwehr Canal towpath, and Prenzlauer Berg, cycle traffic is heavy.
+Most cities have dedicated cycle lanes and bikes move fast and quietly.
+Always check the cycle lane before stepping off the pavement — they run alongside many pavements and are easy to miss.
+In busy urban areas, cycle traffic can be heavy and may come from either direction.
 Look both ways before crossing any marked lane.

-Emergency services: 112 (fire/ambulance) and 110 (police).
-Most pharmacies (Apotheke) can help with minor medical issues.
+Know the emergency number for your country before you go — 112 works across the EU, 999 in the UK, 911 in the US and Canada, 000 in Australia.
+Most pharmacies can help with minor medical issues without an appointment.
 If you're exploring far from the city, take water, sunscreen in summer, and a fully charged phone.

 Kiez Traveller is an independent guide produced for informational and entertainment purposes.
 All content is provided in good faith but without warranty of any kind.
 Kiez Traveller accepts no liability for any loss, injury, or inconvenience arising from use of this guide.
 Locations, opening hours, transit routes, and conditions may change without notice.
 Always verify information before travel and exercise personal responsibility at all times.